-The Library became an invaluable presence in the community as residents grappled with the burdens coupled with remaining at home isolated from family, friends, classmates, colleagues, and neighbors.
+The Library became an instrumental presence in the community as residents grappled with the burdens of remaining at home isolated from family, friends, classmates, colleagues, and neighbors.
 In the earliest days, emails sent to most households announcing the latest information provided optimism, fun, and humor using quirky anecdotes and the Director's musings.
-Some recipients renewed their library cards when reminded of the digital and virtual resources available to them.

 The times were gloomy, and patrons missed visiting the Library for various reasons.
 Scores of titles were mailed to residents' homes.
-Eventually, interlibrary loan service was restored, and media titles were accessible from many libraries in CW MARS.
-Although patrons could not enter the Library to pick up their requests, the staff developed curbside pickup services enabling the public to pick up requested titles waiting for them outside the Library.
-However, with more significant investment in digital resources, whether eBook, audiobook, videos, or magazines, patron use boomed.
+Eventually, the interlibrary loan service was restored, and media titles were available from many libraries in CW MARS.
+Although patrons couldn't enter the Library to pick up their requests, the staff established curbside pickup services enabling the public to pick up requested titles waiting for them outside the Library.
+However, with more significant investment in digital resources, whether eBook, audiobook, videos, or magazines patron use boomed.
 Growth in electronic media grew by nearly 30% since 2019.

-The value of all services from borrowing conventional and electronic media to attending virtual programs was more than \$598,000.
-Even under duress, the Library was an excellent investment and provided Lancaster citizens with nearly \$79 of services for every dollar appropriated by the Town.
+Even under threat, the Library was an excellent investment and provided Lancaster citizens with almost \$70 of services for every dollar appropriated by the Town.